 Retrofitting a major convention center for LEED Gold certification

 The Enercare Centre, located in downtown Toronto, is one of North America’s largest convention facilities.
-The Centre’s main building, completed in 1997, was designed to connect with two adjacent buildings that had been in place since the 1920s.
-The facility hosts more than 5.4 million visitors annually at about 60 conventions, trade shows, and other gatherings that occur both indoors and out.
-The Enercare Centre has a gross floor area of almost 500,000 sq ft., and roughly 1,900 parking spaces (about two-thirds of them subsurface) within its LEED Site Boundary.
+The main building, completed in 1997, was designed to connect with two adjacent buildings that had been in place since the 1920s.
+The facility hosts more than 5.4 million visitors annually at approximately 60 conventions, trade shows, and other gatherings.
+The Enercare Centre has a gross floor area of almost 500,000 sq ft., and roughly 1,900 parking spaces within its LEED Site Boundary.

-The Enercare Centre is part of a multi-venue complex that has committed to a comprehensive green strategy for all its properties; venues on the site strive for sustainable operations on a range of dimensions, including water conservation, waste diversion and energy efficiency.
-In line with this strategy, in 2012 the Enercare Centre’s managers engaged a design and construction team to help them make adaptations to the facility with the goal of earning LEED EB:O&M (Existing Building Operation and Maintenance) certification.
-The team approached us for help reaching that ambitious goal; our sustainability team delivered LEED consulting, energy auditing and energy modeling services.
+The Enercare Centre is part of a multi-venue complex that has committed to a comprehensive green strategy for all its properties.
+The venues strive for sustainable operations on a range of dimensions, including water conservation, waste diversion, and energy efficiency.
+Thus, in 2012, the Enercare Centre’s managers engaged a design and construction team to help them make facility adaptations with the goal of earning LEED Existing Building Operation and Maintenance (EB:O&M) certification.
+The team approached RWDI’s sustainability team for help reaching that ambitious goal.

 However, convention centers present unique challenges when it comes to energy efficiency, including:

 - The large size of these venues

 - Highly variable occupancy levels Maintaining good air quality and thermal comfort in changing conditions, especially sustainably

 Throughout the Enercare Centre project, RWDI’s sustainability team:

 - Collaborated with the design team and facility managers to gain a comprehensive understanding of the facility’s construction and operations